MindFreeze/hassio-axpert/README.md

-## DEPRECATED
+## Warning
-This seems to be broken now and I don't have time to fix it.
+I don't have time to work on this anymore.
+It may or may not work for you.
 Refer to [this comment](https://github.com/MindFreeze/hassio-axpert/commit/0aab6e68bba688aa72267dba5025534ade5aad99#commitcomment-76609756) for alternatives

 # ![inverters image](https://energypower.gr/wp-content/uploads/2015/12/inverter-axpert-mks-5-kva.jpg)